 If you access images though our portal, we will be introducing a new portal called CONNECT that will replace the portal you are using today.
 Your marketing representative will provide you with more information before any changes are made to your online access.

 Ongoing research has consistently shown that multiparametric prostate MRI can aid prostate cancer screening and improve detection rates.
 New results to a large-scale study investigating the effectiveness of MRI-TRUS fusion biopsy versus traditional TRUS biopsy demonstrate the superiority of multiparametric prostate MRI in prostate cancer detection.

 In a study sponsored by the National Institute of Health, more than 1,000 men with elevated PSA levels were observed over a period of seven years.
 The purpose of the study was to investigate differences between MRI-TRUS fusion biopsy and traditional TRUS biopsy in the detection of intermediate- […]

 RadNet is committed to working with local businesses to raise awareness about diseases that kill far too many Americans.
 We also believe in the importance of raising money to help non-profit organizations research diseases and increase understanding of medical conditions.

-We hope you can join us on Friday, December 19 at Rubio’s for a fundraising event for the American Heart Association.
+We hope you can join us on Friday, February 27 at Rubio’s for a fundraising event for the American Heart Association.
 Please see our flyer for more details.